How to style your brand part 3: Colour psychology – your secret weapon / Fiona Humberstone

 Roger Lewis Furniture

-Roger Lewis are a family-owned business based in Wiltshire who design and manufacture sofas for the likes of Heals, Conran and John Lewis as well as a whole host of smaller, independent retailers and designers.
+Roger Lewis is a family-owned business based in Wiltshire who design and manufacture sofas for the likes of Heals, Conran and John Lewis as well as a whole host of smaller, independent retailers and designers.

 At first glance, there’s nothing wrong with the RL site.
 It’s smart, it’s clean, professional and certainly not embarrassing.
 But, RL design some really iconic sofas, including the mistral, which has been a Heals bestseller for the past eight years.
 This site doesn’t give you the impression that here’s a dynamic design-led business that’ll create you something iconic.